denzelrenner/LIFE4136-Group1-Rotation2/README.md

 The steps below will allow you to create a multiple sequence allignment for the g10577 proteins and their closest homologs, as well as a neighbour joining tree showing genetic relationships.
 Arrows represent a subsequent selection from a drop down menu (i.e when you select `align` a drop down menu would appear from which you select `Edit/Build Alignment`).

-Note: I acknowledge that the details on how to do the g10577 multiple sequence allignment and phylogenetic tree building were provided by a group member Luke.

 1. Upload the g10577 homolog fasta file into MEGA11 by selecting Align -> Edit/Build Alignment -> Retrieve sequences from a file -> `g10577_homologs.fasta`

 2. Produce a multiple sequence alignment by navigating to the tool bar and selecting Alignment -> Align by ClustalW -> select all -> use default parameters except for Delay Divergent Cutoff (%) and selected 45%.

 3. Next, from the tool bar select Data -> Phylogenetic Analysis.
-Then select Phylogeny -> Construct/Test Neighbour-Joining Tree and input the following parameters:
+Then select Phylogeny -> Construct/Test Neighbour-Joining Tree and the following parameters were used:

 ```
 1. Test of Phylogeny: Bootstrap method